Skip to main content

 Learn more: Functions and Recursion

-Exercise 5: Use let to create a local binding name with value "world", then return the string "Hello, world!" using str.
+Use let to bind name to "world", then return "Hello, world!" via str.

 (let [name "world"]